trinodb/trino.io/resources.md

 Description
 : At Starburst, our team is a major contributor to the open source Presto project.
-We consist of many of the **experts and committers** who have been contributing to and advancing the Presto product over the last few years.
+We consist of many of the **experts and maintainers** who have been contributing to and advancing the Presto product over the last few years.
 Starburst provides an [enterprise ready Presto distribution](https://www.starburstdata.com/our-offerings/) and